pdsoftplan/zap-maven-plugin/zap-utils/README.md

 # ZAP Utils

 This module is responsible for the automatic initialization of ZAP (via local installation or Docker).
-It also centralizes some definitions regarding the CAS authentication script used within the project.

 To start ZAP, simply create a `ZapInfo` instance through its builder and call `Zap.startZap(zapInfo)`: